-In 2016, the Centers for Disease Control (CDC) reported that dental sealants to shield teeth in the back of the mouth could prevent up to 80 percent of cavities in school-aged children, yet data show that about 60 percent do not get them.
+In 2016, the Centers for Disease Control and Prevention (CDC) reported that dental sealants to shield teeth in the back of the mouth could prevent up to 80 percent of cavities in school-aged children, yet data show that about 60 percent do not get them.
 One of the most effective ways to implement this treatment is through school-based sealant programs (SBSPs) (CDC, 2016).
 According to a study looking at sealant use prevalence and the mean number of decayed and filled first molars, it was approximated that 6.5 million low-income children could potentially benefit from the delivery of sealants through SBSPs (Griffin, 2016).
-With funding from Delta Dental of Minnesota Foundation and others, Minnesota Department of Health is developing a statewide, coordinated school-based dental sealant program that targets schools with lower-income families and rural communities, due to the strong evidence showing that sealants are an effective measure to prevent tooth decay amount children.
+With funding from Delta Dental of Minnesota Foundation and in partnership with nonprofit dental clinics, the Minnesota Department of Health has worked to develop a statewide, coordinated school-based dental sealant program that targets schools with lower-income families and schools in rural communities, due to the strong evidence showing that sealants are an effective measure to prevent tooth decay among children.
 Another promising treatment includes application of fluoride varnish and silver diamine fluoride.
 However, research studies indicate that more studies are needed to prove their effectiveness.

-In 2013 Delta Dental of Minnesota Foundation initiated a partnership with Minnesota Department of Health to increase sealant use among children considered most at risk of poor oral health.
+In 2013 Delta Dental of Minnesota Foundation initiated a partnership with the Minnesota Department of Health to increase sealant use among children considered most at risk of poor oral health.
 Through its 'Smiles@School' program, the Foundation has contributed over \$1.5 Million to support school-based sealant programs throughout the state.